darkcl/navi-js/README.md

 Messaging in chrome extension sucks, just like navi

-This library only manage messages between `injected-script`, `content-script` and `background-script`
+This library only manage messages between `injected-script`, `content-script` and `background-script`, designed for Manifest V2

 ## Setup